 If you are interested in Sweden, but not fluent in its language, Mundus News is an efficient tool for monitoring Swedish news.
-It is also useful for those who need a concise summary of what’s going on in Sweden.
+It is also useful for those reading Swedish but in need of a concise news summary curated for professionals.
 As one of our subscribers told us – “It’s like a little bulletin for the busy”.

 Personal subscription to Mundus News

 Sweden can be a hard place to get to know.
 Some expats report that they don't feel welcomed, and that making friends with native Swedes is challenging.
 Investing 5 minutes in reading the news every morning helps you understand Swedish culture, the language, politics and business.
 That is why we offer personal subscriptions to Mundus News for private individuals, and why every user receives a personalised app, helping them relate to Swedes around them.